This Rose Gold Eye Makeup Is the Latest Beauty Trend You’ll Love

 Take your look from day to night with this glittery hue.

 If everything from your iPhone to sneakers are rose gold, it may be time to match your makeup to the latest trend.
-It’s easy to recreate this rose gold eye makeup look by following these 10 steps.
+It’s easy to recreate this rose gold eye makeup look by following these 10 steps from celebrity makeup artist, Kyriaki Savrani.
 All you need is light pink, dark purple, gold, and rose gold eyeshadows, eyeliner, and mascara.

 Here’s why we love this hot hue: It delivers an on-trend look that is both fun and sophisticated.
 You can take it from work to happy hour, and it’s the perfect combination for any season or occasion.
 See below for your new favorite beauty routine.